luxfi/faucet/client/README.md

 ### Setup EVM Chain Configurations

 You can create faucet server for any EVM chain by making changes in the `config.json` file.
 Add your chain configuration like shown below in the `evmchains` object.
-Configuration for Fuji's C-Chain and WAGMI chain is shown below for example.
+Configuration for Testnet's C-Chain and WAGMI chain is shown below for example.

 ```json
 "evmchains": [